morulus/complex-loader/README.md

 For now there is few doubtful moments:

-- The function for generate loader unique id (`getPlayerUid`) is unreliable.
-Maybe there is a way to improve it?
 - Should I implement in-build nesting?
 For now you can created nested structures only by defining `complex-loader` again as child loader.
 But why not make support for nested objects?
 And how in this case to distinguish the nested object is a shape of the loader?
 - Support functional loaders.
 Now there is opportunity to pass directly the function as a loader, instead of the string.
 May it be in demand?
 - Caching options - it is good or bad?
 And what underwater rocks awaits us here?